aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 ```

 There are a ton of other ways you can structure the main components of the app and there are so many widgets
-implemented in the library.
-One example are the [container widgets][container widgets] like
+implemented in the library like the [container widgets][container widgets] - where you have
 Piles(stacking vertically) or ListBox (for menus) for example.

 ### Implementation - User Interaction